ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2023/acctg3210Syl.md

 [Accounting For Decision Making and Control 10e](https://www.mheducation.com/highered/product/accounting-decision-making-control-zimmerman/M9781259969492.html)

 _Any format.
-"Connect" not required.
+"Connect" is not required.
 Exercises may not match if you use an earlier edition._

-### Required HBP Cases:

-_TBA_
+### Cases and Class notes:

-All other case materials will be provided via the course website.
+These materials will be provided via the Canvas site.
+We may also use HBP cases later in the semester.
+These will be available from the publisher at minimal cost.

 ### Course Structure and Mode of Instruction: